The Unification of the arenas: Strategy Tracks in the War Between Hamas and Israel

 by Hazem Salem Dmour

-• Release Date – Oct 25, 2023
+- Release Date – Oct 25, 2023

 Since the outbreak of the conflict between Hamas and Israel on October 7, the world’s attention has turned to Iran and its regional allies, particularly Hezbollah in Lebanon.
 There is a growing concern that Hamas’s attacks on settlements and military bases in Israel’s Otef Aza region (also called the Gaza Envelope) may be just the first stage of a broader plan that involves all components of the so-called “Axis of Resistance,” the anti-Israeli and anti-Western political and military coalition led by Iran.
-This also aligns with Iran’s strategy known as “The Unity of Arenas.”
+This also aligns with Iran’s strategy known as “The Unification of the arenas.”

 Despite Iran’s denial of prior knowledge of or involvement in the attack, its officials and agents have consistently made threats and hinted at participating in and even escalating the conflict from its very beginning.